BLUEBL0B/Secret-Sing-Box/Client-Guidelines/Sing-Box-Windows-en.md

 Change the link in the 9th line to yours

-For older Windows versions replace the last line like this and replace the path to sing-box.exe to your actual path:
+For Windows versions without winget replace the last line like this and replace the path to sing-box.exe to your actual path:

 ```
 C:\actual\path\to\sing-box.exe run -c C:\1-sbconfig\VLESS-CLIENT.json